Philip II of Macedon: Later campaigns (346–336 BC)

 With key Greek city-states in submission, Philip II turned to Sparta, warning them "If I invade Laconia, I shall turn you out."
 The Spartans' laconic reply was one word: "If."
 Philip proceeded to invade Laconia, devastate much of it and eject the Spartans from various parts.

 In 345 BC, Philip conducted a hard-fought campaign against the Ardiaioi (Ardiaei), under their king Pleuratus I, during which Philip was seriously wounded in the lower right leg by an Ardian soldier.

 In 342 BC, Philip led a military expedition north against the Scythians, conquering the Thracian fortified settlement Eumolpia to give it his name, Philippopolis (modern Plovdiv).

 In 340 BC, Philip started the siege of Perinthus, and in 339 BC, began another siege against the city of Byzantium.
 As both sieges failed, Philip's influence over Greece was compromised.
-He successfully reasserted his authority in the Aegean by defeating an alliance of Thebans and Athenians at the Battle of Chaeronea in 338 BC, and in the same year, destroyed Amfissa because the residents had illegally cultivated part of the Crisaian plain which belonged to Delphi.
-These decisive victories led to Philip being recognized as the military leader of the League of Corinth, a Greek confederation allied against the Persian Empire, in 338/7 BC.
+He successfully reasserted his authority in the Aegean by defeating an alliance of Greek city states led by Athens and Thebes at the Battle of Chaeronea in 338 BC, and in the same year, he destroyed Amfissa because the residents had illegally cultivated part of the Crisaian plain which belonged to Delphi.

+Recognising Persian weakness and the potential of Asiatic conquest, he was elected leader of the League of Corinth in 338/337 BC, an alliance of Greek city states (of which the kingdom of Macedon was not a member), under the pretext of punishing the Persians for their invasions of Greece the previous century and of liberating the Greek cities of Asia Minor.

 Members of the league agreed never to wage war against each other, unless it was to suppress revolution.